OmurRifat/book-store-client/README.md

 # EDUCARE - Education Care

-This is a online book store, Here you find all types of books including internationals books.
+This is an online book store, Here you find all types of books including international books.
-Our Team always try to make the website signeficently user frendly.
-Hope you enjoy you journey with Book Store
+Our Team always tries to make the website significantly user-friendly.
+I hope you enjoy your journey with Book Store.

 ## Live website Link: